silvhook/affluence/README.md

 # blitz-bot
-discord utility, check our wiki
+a discord utility, check our wiki